 You are your child’s first and greatest teacher.
 Put down your smartphone.
 Reinforce what your child learned in preschool.
 Find time to talk with your children about their respective days—including what they did at school.
 Plan some activities that you can do with your child—such as an art project.
 Get more ideas here.
 If you have questions or concerns about whether your child is ready to start school, always talk with your pediatrician.

-Are you looking for an exceptional nanny or private educator?
+Are you looking for an exceptional nanny, newborn care specialist, or private educator?
 Get in touch!

 Do you have what it takes to be an Adventure Nanny?
 Apply Now!